Chiragg19/Zomato-Market-Analysis-India/README.md

-# Zomato-Market-Analysis-India
+# Zomato-Market-Analysis
-"End-to-end data analysis of Indian restaurants using Python and SQL."
+"End-to-end data analysis of restaurants using Python and SQL."